-There are a lot of different opinions about using a balance transfer credit card to pay off debt.
-There are some who say “bring it on,” while others swear that it’s a terrible way to get out of debt.
-I understand both sides of the argument, but I definitely fall on the “bring it on” side of the equation.
+There are many different opinions about using a balance transfer credit card to pay off debt.
+There are some who say “bring it on.”
+Others swear that it’s a terrible way to get out of debt.
+I understand both sides of the argument but, depending on the situation, I tend to fall on the “bring it on” side of the equation.

 In total, I’ve used balance transfers to pay off $5,284.18 of high-interest credit card debt.
 But now that I’m free of credit card debt, I’m considering using yet another balance transfer credit card offer to pay off a student loan.
 Here’s why:

 I Have a Good Offer

 Not all balance transfer credit card offers are created equal.
 Some will have offers of 1 to 3 percent interest for a certain introductory period — usually 12, 18, or 24 months.

 The best balance transfer offers have a zero percent interest rate for the introductory period.